JAMES ISHMAEL FORD

 Picture

-High School drop-out when James considers what might be his alma mater, he has come to feel it would have to be a combination of those early monastic years blending together with near two decades working in used bookstores up and down the California coast.
+A High School drop-out, when James considers what might be his alma mater, he has come to feel it would have to be a combination of those early monastic years blending together with near two decades working in used bookstores up and down the California coast.
+These years prior to returning to school and academic degrees were rich in many ways.

 M.Div.
 Pacific School of Religion, Berkeley, CA 1991